pluginkollektiv/publish-confirm/README.md

 ## Description ##
 Accidentally published a WordPress post too early once too often, instead of saving it as a draft?
-The WordPress plugin *Publish Confirm* implements an extra confirmation dialogue between your click on the *Publish* button and its actual processing.
+This lightweight WordPress plugin implements an extra confirmation dialogue between your click on the *Publish* button and its actual processing.
 Simple and effective—never publish by accident again!

 Once a post has been published, the confirmation dialogue will not appear anymore for that post.